douglas-george/timberhearth/storybook/story.md

 Elric and Kaelen gathered others—leaders not of armies, but of life.

-There was Mira Cinderglen, whose bakery hearth warmed half the Vale, and whose kindness was legend.
+There was Mira Cinderglen, whose bakery hearth warmed half the Vale and whose kindness was legend—she would later be known as Embermane, the fox whose fire never dies.
 She saw the rot in her flour and felt the wrongness in the dough.
 Bramm the Forge-Hand, who spoke little but shaped sigils into steel, saw his anvil crack without cause.
 Sister Aldith, veiled and soft-spoken, read the moon and dreamed of vines choking the stars.
 Torren Wex, a carpenter with laughter in his lungs, found his ladders snapped by branches that grew overnight.